llvm/llvm-project/llvm/docs/RFCProcess.rst

 After Acceptance
 ----------------
 Once an RFC has been accepted, the authors may begin merging pull requests related to the proposal.
-The review process may identify necessary changes to the proposal.
+While the RFC process typically makes reviewing the pull requests go more smoothly, the review process may identify additional necessary changes to the proposal.
 Minor changes to the proposal do not require an additional RFC.
 However, if the proposal changes significantly in a material way, the authors may be asked to run another RFC.

 After Rejection
 ---------------